maia-s/sdl3-sys-rs/sdl3-sys/README.md

 | ------- | ----------- |
 | `debug-impls` | Implement the `Debug` trait for most SDL types. |
 | `nightly` | Enable features that need the nightly compiler.
 This enables the `VaList` type, as well as enabling some intrinsics. |

+## Version history

+- 0.4.2: Add homebrew to library search path on macos (fix for Apple Silicon)
+- 0.4.1: Fix linking on Fedora and other Linux distros that use lib64
+- 0.4.0: First stable release of SDL 3